QingfangLiu/qingfangliu.github.io/blog/cvae-neuromodulation.md

 This approach is particularly powerful for fMRI analysis because:

-- Functional connectivity (FC) patterns can be highly similar within individuals, potentially masking stimulation-related effects at the group level.
+- Functional connectivity (FC) patterns can be highly similar within individuals, potentially masking stimulation-related effects.
 - Stimulation may induce **individual-specific** effects that are not aligned across participants, making traditional group comparisons less sensitive.

-## Dataset

-Each participant (in total 48) underwent multiple resting-state scans across sessions with either **cTBS** or **sham** stimulation. in total, We have one null session (works as baseline), 2 cTBS sessions, and 4 sham sessions.

-## Preprocessing

-From each session, I computed a functional connectivity matrix (Pearson correlations across ROIs), which served as the model input.

-Key characteristics:
-- Input: FC vector from each ROI to AAL region
-- Condition: One-hot vector encoding of subject identity
-- Target: Reconstruction of the original FC pattern
+## The data at a glance

+To explore how brain stimulation affects the brain at rest, I collected data from **48 participants**.
+Each person came in for multiple sessions, including:

+- **1 baseline session** with no stimulation (just resting)
+- **2 sessions with real brain stimulation** (called *cTBS*)
+- **4 sessions with sham stimulation** (like a placebo, with no real effect)

+This design allows us to compare brain activity **within each person**, helping us detect subtle changes that wouldn’t show up in group averages.

+## From scans to signals

+In each session, we recorded the brain's activity using resting-state fMRI.
+I then converted this activity into a **functional connectivity (FC) matrix**, which basically maps how different regions of the brain are communicating.

+These matrices were used as input to the deep learning model.

 ## Model Architecture